tiagob/create-full-stack/packages/docusaurus/docs/tutorial_apollo_server_express.md

 }
 ```

+_`packages/server/src/graphql/schema.ts` contains the GraphQL [schema](https://www.apollographql.com/docs/apollo-server/schema/schema/) that Apollo Server Express uses.
+Your GraphQL server uses a schema to describe the shape of your data graph.
+This schema defines a hierarchy of types with fields that are populated from your back-end data stores.
+The schema also specifies exactly which queries and mutations are available for clients to execute against your data graph._

 That's it!

 _Since `synchronize: true` is set in `packages/server/ormconfig.js`, changes to `packages/server/src/entity/Todo.ts` will automatically sync to the database.
 Learn more about migrations on the [TypeORM docs](https://typeorm.io/#/migrations/how-migrations-work).
-To see how GraphQL requests are resolved check out `packages/server/src/getResolvers.ts`._
+To see how GraphQL requests are resolved check out `packages/server/src/getResolvers.ts` and the [resolver docs](https://www.apollographql.com/docs/apollo-server/data/resolvers/)._

 ## Common

 Common contains shared code across the full stack.
-It's used on the Apollo Server Express backend for testing.
 It's used for client Apollo GraphQL requests from both web and mobile.
+It's also used on the Apollo Server Express backend for testing.

-Update the GraphQL query and create mutation requests to include "date".
+Update the GraphQL [query](https://graphql.org/learn/queries/) and create [mutation](https://graphql.org/learn/queries/#mutations) requests to include "date".

 In `packages/common/src/graphql/todos.graphql` update to: